-We remark that the dispersionless version of our two-component system (system (\ref{eq}) with $b=0$) is not equivalent to system (\ref{SQQ}).
-System (\ref{eq}) in our paper is able to be reduced to the CH equation, but system (\ref{SQQ}) is not, that also implies that these two equations are not equivalent from this aspect.
-In fact, system (\ref{eq}) with $b=0$ and system (\ref{SQQ}) belong to some more general negative flows in a hierarchy.
+We remark that the dispersionless version of our two-component system (\ref{eq}) with $b=0$ is not equivalent to system (\ref{SQQ}).
+System (\ref{eq}) in our paper is able to be reduced to the CH equation, but system (\ref{SQQ}) is not, which apparently implies that these two equations are not equivalent.
+In fact, both system (\ref{eq}) with $b=0$ and system (\ref{SQQ}) belong to a more general negative flow in a hierarchy.
 For the details of this topic, one may see our very recent paper \cite{XQZ}.

-It is an interesting task to study whether there have other new features in the structure of solutions for our two-component system and, especially, for our nonlinear Schr\"{o}dinger type system with a linear dispersive term.
-Also other topics, such as smooth soliton solutions \cite{MY1}, cuspons, peakon stability, and algebra-geometric solutions, remain to be developed for our system (\ref{eq}) and (\ref{nlseq}).
+It is an interesting task to study whether there are other new features in the structure of solutions for our two-component system, and particularly for our complex equation with a linear dispersive term.
+Also other topics, such as smooth soliton solutions \cite{MY1}, cuspons, peakon stability, and algebra-geometric solutions, remain open for our system (\ref{eq}) and (\ref{nlseq}).